|Tip: When you reset your sprinkler controller for the current season, also update AquaHawk alerts to help you reach your goals for wise water use.

 Soil compaction can be seen in areas of high foot traffic and with clay soils.
 Aerate your lawn to increase air and water transfer to roots.

 Thatch is the build-up of dead stems beneath the green surface of your lawn.
 De-thatching removes that build-up and lets water and fertilizers reach the soil efficiently.

 Hydro-zoning is key to an efficient irrigation system.
 Set up your system so that each sprinkler valve serves plants that need the same amount of water.
 For example, shrubs and lawn should not be on the same valve because shrubs require less water than lawn.

 Sun vs. shade - Consider sun exposure when setting irrigation run times.
 Decrease run times in shady areas.

-Check controller settings after a power outage - Some controllers revert to a default setting, such as "water every day for 10 minutes," after a power outage.
+Check controller settings after a power outage - Some older controllers revert to a default setting, such as "water every day for 10 minutes," after a power outage.
 Regularly replace batteries that provide backup power.

 Tune Up Drip Systems

 Emitters should be checked for clogs to ensure even watering.
 Replace missing emitters immediately to save water and improve system efficiency.

 Location is important.
 Place emitters at the edge of the root-ball on new plantings and at the edge of the foliage of established plants.